jpnt/RVOS/doc/02-riscv-core-timer-interrupt.md

     * accessed using specific instructions, their addresses are encoded within a 12-bit field (4096 unique addresses)

+* Memory-mapped registers vs Control and Status registers
+    * CSRs (Control and Status Registers) are special-purpose registers within a 12-bit address space, accessed via dedicated CSR instructions like csrrw.
+Memory-mapped registers (MMRs), like mtime, are accessed using standard load/store instructions at specific memory addresses outside the CSR space and typically handle hardware-related tasks.

+# Identification and performance registers

-**NOTE**: there are many other CSRs, but for the scope of this project we will focus on performance measuring CSRs.
+**NOTE**: there are many other CSRs, but for the scope of this project we will focus on performance measuring.

-* Identification and performance CSRs
-    * Identity CSRs
+* Identity registers
     * misa: Machine ISA: gives width of tge address of processor (32, 64 or 128 bits), and identifies included extensions
     * mhardit: gives the integer ID of the hart currently being run
-    * Measurement CSRs
+* Measurement registers
     * mtime: Machine Time: 64 bit real time counter
     * mtimecmp: Machine Time Compare: causes interrupt when mtime >= mtimecmp
     * {m,s}counteren: {machine,supervisor} counter-enable
     * mcycle: count clock cycles;
     * minstret: instructions retired
     * mhpmcounter3...31: up to 29 events selected by programmer

 # RISC-V Core Timer Interrupt